rgambord/c99-doc/doc/sections/5/1/2/2/index.rst

 .. _9899_5.1.2.2p1:

+.. container:: snum

+   :ref:`1 <9899_5.1.2.2p1>`

-:ref:`1 <9899_5.1.2.2p1>` A hosted environment need not be provided, but shall conform to the following specifications if present.
+A hosted environment need not be provided, but shall conform to the following specifications if present.